hoteltonight/database_bank/README.md

 The hashes in the return array should include the fields your exchange rate model will use as they will be passed through en masse.

+### Open Exchange Rates source

+This source requires an APP ID, supplied when you purchase an Open Exchange Rates account/plan.
+You should configure this by doing:

+Money::Bank::DatabaseBank::RateSource::OpenExchangeRates.app_id = 'YourAppIdGoesHere'

 ## Contributing